KushtrimIbishi/KushtrimIbishi/README.md

 - 👋 Hi, I’m @KushtrimIbishi
 - 👀 I’m interested in Programming
-- 🌱 I’m currently learning Flutter & Dart
+- 🌱 I’m currently working as a Junior React Developer
 - 📫 How to reach me kushtrimibishi01@gmail.com

 <!---